 This is very important for your system and also for your wallet.
 Before you buy any hardware or any device for your Macbook, make sure you can see verify its compatibility with your system.
 In any other case, your system might start acting crazy, due to kernel panic.

-2. How do I restart my Mac after kernel panic?
+2. How do I fix a Mac startup problem?

 You May Also Like